Random line graphs and edge-attributed network inference: Discussion

 \section{Discussion}

-Because the line graph of a random graph effectively exchanges the roles of vertex and edge, spectral decompositions of the line graph can yield consistent inference for random graphs with edge covariates.
-Since in real networks, scientifically-relevant information is often associated to network edges, the analysis of line graphs reveals a methodology for the incorporation of edge covariates, and as such, is an important and valuable direction for broader graph inference.
+In real networks, relevant information is often associated to network edges.
+The line graph of a random graph effectively exchanges the roles of vertex and edge, so spectral decompositions of the line graph can yield consistent inference for random graphs with edge covariates.
+They are therefore a valuable tool for broader graph inference.

-Our work here establishes several foundational components of spectral inference in a line graph: first, rendering well-defined the mean matrix for such a graph, which has a necessarily random vertex set; second, probabilistic concentration of the spectrum of the adjacency matrix of the line graph; and third, a determination of certain signal-preserving singular subspaces of this adjacency matrix and their extraction through an appropriate projection.
-The first of these is an important departure from analogous results for random graphs on a fixed vertex set; the second a natural parallel to similar results for random matrices; and the third is a key contribution of this work: without the ``correct" singular subspace, inference with edge covariates can be significantly corroded, but an appropriate projection can isolate the signal-preserving subspace, with which edge covariate information can be integrated for more accurate inference.
+Our work here establishes foundational components of spectral inference in a line graph: first, rendering well-defined the mean matrix for such a graph, which has a necessarily random vertex set; second, probabilistic concentration of the spectrum of the adjacency matrix of the line graph; third, detailed analysis of the largest eigenvalue and empirical spectral distribution for the ER line graph, mirroring results for the adjacency matrix and Laplacian in this setting; and finally, the determination of certain signal-preserving singular subspaces of this adjacency matrix and their extraction through an appropriate projection.
+The first of these is an important departure from analogous results for random graphs on a fixed vertex set; the second and third are natural parallels to similar results for random matrices; and the fourth is a key contribution of this work: without the ``correct" singular subspace, inference with edge covariates can be significantly corroded, but an appropriate projection can isolate the signal-preserving subspace, with which edge covariate information can be integrated for more accurate inference.